16042022/SQL_FoodSellerStore/README.md

 # SQL_FoodSellerStore

-Context: Northwind Store is the food seller store, and since it's coming to end-of-finance year The store management want to grab some insight and business situation All their data of seller and transaction .. is stored in database
+Context: Northwind Store is the food seller store, and since it's coming to end-of-finance year.
+The store management want to grab some insight and business situation.
+All their data of seller and transaction .. is stored in database

 This repository contain 2 parts: